Thalassaemia

 Alpha thalassaemia

-• If all 4 abnormal, then survival is not possible.
-The baby is born with hydrops, as the unstable Hb forms do not deliver oxygen appropriately, and death occurs in utero or soon after birth.
+• If both parents alpha zero, risk of all 4 alpha genes being abnormal – “alpha zero major” – survival is not possible.
+The baby develops hydrops (as the unstable Hb forms do not deliver oxygen appropriately, so organ failure), and death occurs in utero or soon after birth.

-Electrophoresis will show high quantities of Hb Barts in thal disease.
+Electrophoresis will show high quantities of Hb Barts in alpha zero thal major.
 In the trait form, there are often normal levels of HbA and HbA2 so need to do gene deletions.

 Beta thalassaemia